 There A Few Answers To This Question

+There is a lot of trendy materials for your kitchen cabinets.
+Some are better some are works but solid wood never gets out of fashion.
 What is your budget, what kind of wood cabinets are you looking at, and what level of DIY effectiveness do you bring to the table?
 The question which is the title of this piece is itself the sort of inquiry.
 Ironically, it initiates even more questions.

 Solid Wood Cabinets Can Enhance Property Value

 Just throwing a bunch of cabinets in a room won’t do much for property value, but if you’re able to install such cabinets so they look like they came with the house, they’ll do a lot for the price at which a home can be listed.
 Solid wood stands the test of time, it looks very pleasing to the eye, and it’s exceptionally functional.

 If your home is in a good neighborhood, where property values are on the increase, the installation of such cabinetry is a very wise idea.
 What you spend in acquisition and installation will be more than answered in property value, so you’re essentially making an investment with a very likely return.

 The thing is, you want to crunch the numbers first.
 Solid wood cabinets that are of the “stock” variety tend to be anywhere from $60 to $200 per linear foot.
 Meanwhile, semi-custom options can be $100 to $650 per linear foot, and totally custom options will be $500 to $1,200 per linear foot—you can look into more details surrounding these costs here.

 If your neighborhood is in decline, then shelling out top-dollar for customized solid wood cabinets is only worthwhile for your own benefit; it’s not going to be a profit-generating move.
 In that situation, unless you’re seeking personal benefit, you may want to go with stock options through sellers specializing in more price-friendly solutions.